Export Training Events

-The Washington State Department of Agriculture and Washington State University conduct two group training sessions in May: one in Yakima; and one in Wenatchee.
+The Washington State Department of Agriculture and Washington State University conducts two group training sessions in May: one in Yakima; and one in Wenatchee.
 If you missed the session in your area you will need to contact your WSDA inspector (or other local agency if outside of WA) for in-house training.

 Industry Apple/Pear Export Workshop

-The annual Apple Industry Export Workshop covering updates in the various apple export programs (this year: China, Mexico & Taiwan) is hosted each year by USDA and the Northwest Fruit Exporters (NFE).
-Facilities wishing to export must be registered with NFE (or NHC for Taiwan).
+The annual Apple Industry Export Workshop covering updates in the various apple export programs (Apple: Mexico, China, Taiwan, Japan; Pear: China) is hosted each year by USDA and the Northwest Fruit Exporters (NFE).
+Facilities wishing to export must be registered with NFE.
 This meeting is intended for industry personnel involved with packing and shipping apples for export (owners/managers, packing/shipping supervisors, those responsible for cold treatment, and documentation personnel).

-If your facility has not received a meeting notification packet please contact Northwest Fruit Exporters (NFE: 509-576-8004) to ensure you are currently registered in the appropriate apple export program.
+If your facility has not received a meeting notification packet please contact Northwest Fruit Exporters (NFE: 509-576-8004) to ensure you are currently registered in the appropriate apple or pear export program.

 Apple Exports to Taiwan: Orchard & Bin Sampling Protocols, Cull fruit Pre-screening, and China Apple Export Sample Training